 One of the lesser known parts of the body that light therapy studies have examined is the muscles.
 Human muscle tissue has highly specialised systems for energy production, needing to be able to provide energy for both long periods of low consumption and short periods of intense consumption.
 Research in this area has accelerated dramatically in the last couple of years, with dozens of new high quality studies every month.

-Red and infrared light have been proven useful for a variety of ailments and conditions, from joint pain to wound healing, because the cellular effects work on a foundational energetic level.
+Red and infrared light have been studied intensively for a variety of ailments and conditions, from joint pain to wound healing, possibly because the cellular effects are theorised to work on a foundational energetic level.
 So if light penetrates down into muscle tissue, can it exert beneficial effects there?
-In this article we will examine how light interacts with these systems and what benefits it may bring.
+In this article we will examine how light interacts with these systems and what benefits it may bring, if any.

 To understand how light might affect muscle tissue, we need to first understand how muscle tissue actually functions.